waibelma/PyCleanTrace/README.md

 4) Place the raw TRACE data (in an unzipped folder on the annual level) in the folder  src/original_data/academic_TRACE/TRACE_raw

+   	4.1) Note: zip system data need to be removed as this will otherwise interrupt the code

-5) Place the Mergent FISD data in the folder **src/original_data/Mergent_FISD**.
+6) Place the Mergent FISD data in the folder **src/original_data/Mergent_FISD**.
 There has to be one dataset for bond issue information (named issue_data.pkl) and one dataset for the rating information (named ratings.pkl).
 For the structure and variable names of the dataset please refer to the sample datasets **illustration_issue_data.csv** and **illustration_ratings.csv**.
 These datasets can be found in the folder **src/original_data/Mergent_FISD/sample_data**

-6) Adjust the start and end year of the final sample in the dictionary in **build_TRACE.py** according to your preference.
+7) Adjust the start and end year of the final sample in the dictionary in **build_TRACE.py** according to your preference.
 The start year is determined by the year of the first TRACE folder and the end year by the year of the last folder, respectively (do not place years in the original data folder that are not used)

-7) Re-run  **sudo python build_TRACE.py** in the **src** folder.
+8) Re-run  **sudo python build_TRACE.py** in the **src** folder.
 The process will start automatically and read, concatenate, and clean the data.
 In a last step relevant microstructure variables will be generated.

    7.1) The code loops through the available years backwards in time (starting with the last year) and reads the raw data, performs the cleaning steps and concatenates the yearly datasets to one final cleaned and concatenated TRACE dataset.